 In sum, as the prevailing historical paradigm would have it, Western music flowered only gradually from modest, murky origins, reaching its apogee two centuries ago, before declining a century later once again into the murk of Modernist dissonance and atonality.
 In reality, the development is more uniform, occupying a much longer span of time.
-As more and more knowledge of early music is uncovered and understood, the notion of Western music keeps being pushed back in time to an earlier starting date.
-When each earlier era is newly discovered and appreciated, whole new vistas of music open up, radically realigning our assessment of succeeding eras.
+As more and more early music is uncovered and understood, the notion of Western music keeps being pushed back in time to an earlier starting date.
+When each earlier era is newly discovered and appreciated, whole new vistas open up, radically realigning our assessment of succeeding eras.

 For more information on the Ferrabosco affair see Richard Charteris, “New information about the life of Alfonso Ferrabosco the elder (1543-1588),” Royal Musical Association Research Chronicle, No. 17 (1981), pp. 97-114.

 For more historical context on the English consort school, see the entry under “Fantasia” in The New Grove Dictionary of Music & Musicians (Ed.
 Stanley Sadie, Macmillan, 1980).

 Anthologies and sixteenth-century consort music:

 Elizabethan consort music 1558-1603 (Hesperion XX, AliaVox 1998)